svelte-drama/swr/README.md

   A Svelte readable store containing an error if the most recent request to `fetcher` threw an error. `data` and `error` may both contain data if a request was successful and a later refresh encountered an error.

+- `fetch`: `Promise`

+  Returns data from the most recent request, or issues a new request if none has been cached.

 - `processing`: `Readable<boolean>`

   A Svelte readable store indicating if is a request is currently in progress.
 Useful for showing background activity indicators.